The Hockey Theme

 "The Hockey Theme" is a Canadian piece of instrumental theme music composed in 1968 by Dolores Claman and orchestrated by Jerry Toth.
 It was widely recognized as Canada's unofficial second national anthem.

-The theme was associated with CBC Television's Hockey Night in Canada, and Télévision de Radio-Canada's La Soirée du hockey from 1968 until 2002 on French broadcasts when the CBC lost its rights to broadcast NHL games in French and RDS aired a simulcast of Le Hockey du samedi soir, and in 2008 for English broadcasts when the CBC announced that the negotiations to renew their licence or purchase the theme had been unsuccessful and that they would run a national contest to find a new theme.
+The theme was associated with CBC Television's Hockey Night in Canada, and Télévision de Radio-Canada's La Soirée du hockey beginning in 1968.
+In 2008, the CBC announced that the negotiations to renew their licence or purchase the theme had been unsuccessful and that they would run a national contest to find a new theme.
 The rights were then purchased by rival broadcaster CTVglobemedia (now known as Bell Media) in perpetuity.
-Since 2008, the theme could be heard on hockey broadcasts on the Bell Media-owned TSN and RDS sports networks.
+Since 2008, the theme can be heard on hockey broadcasts on the Bell Media-owned TSN and RDS sports networks.

 History

 Origins

 In 1968, the CBC commissioned McLaren Advertising to create a new promotional tune for Hockey Night in Canada.
 McLaren contracted Dolores Claman, a classically trained composer who had produced a number of successful jingles, promotional songs and television theme music, to write the tune.
 Claman had never seen a hockey game in person and wrote the tune imagining Roman gladiators wearing skates.
 "It just arrived in my head", she recalled several decades later.
 Claman said she wrote it to reflect the narrative arc of a hockey game from the arrival on the rink, to the battle of the game, to the trip home, "plus a cold beer."
 Since the song was originally classified as an advertising jingle Claman did not originally get residuals but only a one-time creative fee of $800.
 The piece was originally performed by a 20-member orchestra.

 Claman would later explain how the success of the song would help put Toronto on the international radar of the advertising industry.
 "Obviously we pleased people and we got a lot of work (out of it at the agency).
 I think we really did start the big centre that Toronto has turned out to be in the way of music, jingles and advertising."
 But she says it took nearly a decade, when her son's friends from school came to her door to meet her, for the tune's popularity to fully sink in.

 In the 1970s, CBC began using the tune as the standard introduction for the show and Claman was entitled to music-use licence payments of between $2,000 and $10,000 each year.
 After she was advised by her agent in 1993 to license the tune, she earned approximately $500 per broadcast.